EsotericSoftware/spine-runtimes/spine-starling/README.md

 ## Setup

 1. Download the Spine Runtimes source using [git](https://help.github.com/articles/set-up-git) or by downloading it [as a zip](https://github.com/EsotericSoftware/spine-runtimes/archive/master.zip).
-1. Using Adobe Flash Builder 4.6, import the spine-as3 and spine-starling projects by choosing File -> Import -> Existing projects.
+1. Using [FDT](http://fdt.powerflasher.com/), import the spine-as3 and spine-starling projects by choosing File -> Import -> Existing projects.
 For other IDEs you will need to create new projects and import the source.

 Alternatively, the contents of the `spine-as3/src` and `spine-starling/src` directories can be copied into your project.